HellperKK/Stoicos/GLOBAL_VISION.md

 A variables can be constant so that assigning it a value will only throw an exception.
 It can also be assigned a type.

 Looking defining variables dynamically is nice but can lead to some weird bugs in some cases.
-The version 3 adds a `@` prefixed token that is replaced by its value at parse time but it is a very specific fix.
+The version 3 adds a `@` prefixed token that is replaced by its value at lex time but it is a very specific fix.